Saturday, May 4, 2024

 As one grows older, both Khwan and the Elements become stronger; one experiences good health and is fully involved in the physical world.
 In old age, the Elements become overused, and the Khwan weaker, making old people more prone to illness again.
 Similar to children, they reside in both the physical and spiritual worlds, this time gradually moving in the opposite direction, from physical to spiritual.

 Different ceremonies are carried out to affect the status of the Khwan.
+These are performed by a specialist called Mo (Maw, Mor) Khwan (หมอขวัญ).
 For example, after the baby is born or before a person goes on a long journey or faces a risky or unpredictable situation, a ceremony called Phuuk khwan (ผูกขวัญ) is performed.
 In such cases, special offerings are prepared, an appropriate incantation is performed, and a holy thread (สายสิญจน์ - Saaisin) is tied around the wrist to "bind the Khwan to the body and prevent it from deserting it."
-There are also Tham Khwan (ทำขวัญ) and Reeak Khwan (เรียกขวัญ) ceremonies performed to "make, strengthen, and reinsure the Khwan," Bamrung Khwan (บำรุงขวัญ) ritual to "encourage and make the Khwan well and brave," Rab Khwan (รับขวัญ) ritual to "call the Khwan back to the body," and Kawng Khwan (ของขวัญ) ritual, which is performed after the Tham Khwan ritual and gives offerings to Khwan.
+Reeak Khwan (เรียกขวัญ) is a ceremony performed to "make, strengthen, and reinsure the Khwan," Bamrung Khwan (บำรุงขวัญ) ritual to "encourage and make the Khwan well and brave," and Rab Khwan (รับขวัญ) is a ritual to "call the Khwan back to the body."
+Kawng Khwan (ของขวัญ) are the offerings to Khwan.

 Additionally, Khwan ceremonies are performed on any occasion that can cause mental instability, such as returning home after a long absence, a wedding, ordination into monkhood, change of status or residence, welcoming guests, etc., to restore the psychological balance of a person and reconnect him/her with the family, society, and divine forces.